What Percent Of 50 Is 47

 Multiple Percentage Changes

-When dealing with multiple percentage changes, it is important to apply each change sequentially.
-For example, if an item is first discounted by 20% and then an additional 10%, the total discount is not simply 30%.
+Don't overlook when dealing with multiple percentage changes, it.
+It carries more weight than people think.
+And for example, if an item is first discounted by 20% and then an additional 10%, the total discount is not simply 30%.
 Instead, each discount must be applied in order.

 1. First Discount: